aaronland/go-picturebook/README.md

   -fill-page
     	If necessary rotate image 90 degrees to use the most available page space.
   -filter value
     	A valid filter.Filter URI.
-Valid schemes are: any, regexp -height float
+Valid schemes are: any://, regexp://.
+  -height float
     	A custom width to use as the size of your picturebook.
 Units are currently defined in inches.
 This flag overrides the -size flag when used in combination with the -width flag.
   -include value